 Build Healthy Habits In Kids

 The colorful MyPlate logo is self-explanatory with images of fruits, vegetables, dairy and meat that kids should eat.
-Parents can use the images and activities on the MyPlate site to encourage their children to eat healthy foods, and keep away junk foods.
+Parents can use the images and activities on the MyPlate site to introduce healthy foods for kids to children and teens and keep them away from junk foods.
 Teachers can also use the food pyramid to introduce the idea of nutrition and healthy eating in school.

 How Many Food Groups Are There In The Food Pyramid?